Billie Eilish, Harry Styles and more to perform at BRIT Awards 2020

 Meanwhile, Capaldi is in the running for Male Solo Artist of the Year, Song of the Year (‘Someone You Loved’), Best New Artist, and Mastercard Album of the Year (‘Divinely Uninspired to a Hellish Extent’).
 He’s the most-nominated artist of 2020 along with Dave, who also has four nods.

 Stormzy and Mabel have three nominations each, with both up for Song of the Year for ‘Vossi Bop’ and ‘Don’t Call Me Up’ respectively.
-Elsewhere, Stormzy appears in the Male Solo Artist of the Year, Male Solo Artist of the Year, and Mastercard Album of the Year categories.
+Elsewhere, Stormzy appears in the Male Solo Artist of the Year and Mastercard Album of the Year categories.

 In other news, it has been confirmed that Billie Eilish will be taking on the coveted Bond theme for No Time To Die.